staymarta/dev/README.md

 ### How do I add more agents?

 This is pretty simple, but it's coming soon!
+(Almost done!)

 ## License